 The UK currently has the world’s largest network of digital radio broadcasters, with 103 transmitters and 48 local and regional digital providers, broadcasting over 250 commercial stations across the country.
 Many of these broadcasters are now also testing out DAB+ format.

 Want to learn more about the new standard of digital radio?
-Read our previous blog post to find out more about DAB+.
+Read our previous blogpost to find out more about DAB+.

 Complete your audio ensemble with Teufel and DAB+

-▶ Radio 3SixtyOpens in new tab: This radio is your window to a new world of music – besides DAB+ and analogue FM radio, it also supports Bluetooth aptX and streaming via Spotify Connect.
+Opens in new tab▶ RADIO 3SIXTYOpens in new tab: This radioOpens in new tab is your window to a new world of music – besides DAB+ and analogue FM radio, it also supports Bluetooth aptX and streaming via Spotify Connect.
 Of, course, the sound is also pretty impressive – two full-range speakers are supported by a massive down-firing subwoofer.

-Stereo sound from Teufel
+Headphones from Teufel

 Conclusion: you don’t need to get rid of your analogue device just yet